tootster/WPF-Confetti-Effect/README.md

 - `MinFrequency` and `MaxFrequency`: The minimum and maximum frequency of the side-to-side movement (default: 0.3 and 0.6, respectively).

 Adjust these properties according to your preferences to create the desired confetti effect.

+## Performance Optimization

+To prevent the UI from freezing when creating a large number of confetti particles, the `ConfettiEffect` class spreads the creation and animation of confetti particles over multiple frames.
+The `ConfettiPerFrame` property allows you to control the number of confetti particles created in each frame, balancing performance and the smoothness of the effect.
+If you encounter UI freezing issues, you can try reducing the ConfettiPerFrame value or increasing it if you want a more dense confetti effect at the cost of potential performance impact.

 ## Contributing